juliesymons/juliesymons/GettingStarted.md

 The visual debugger is a graphical tool that allows you to step, reset, and "peek inside" a `ComputeGraph` to visualize the computation while it executes.

-Clicking on the blue box labeled "counter" in the left pane, opens the "counter" window in the right-pane (as shown here).
+Referring to the figure above, one can click on the blue box labeled "counter" in the left pane to open the "counter" window in the right-pane (as shown here).
 The "counter" window on the right shows that the "counter" field is a `ScalarField` with a size of 200x200.
 Placing the cursor over a point in the field will momentarily bring up a tooltip displaying the coordinates and value at that point.
 In this case, value is "1.0" at the location (1,2) after stepping through the *compute graph* one time.

 The "Cycle" value at the top shows how many steps have been taken, which in this case is "1".
 All 40,000 points have a value of "1" after 1 cycle.